• Skip to main content

 3. Bend your supporting knee slightly for balance.

-4. Hinge forward from your hips and lean over, lowering the weights down toward the floor in front of your feet.
+4. Hinge forward from your hips and lean over, lowering the weights toward the floor before your feet.

 5. Extend your non-supporting leg out behind you for balance.